Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Preferred for reportingStatistical theory and proofsResearch results and real-world communication

-The key relationship: standard deviation = √variance, and therefore variance = standard deviation².
-They are two faces of the same measure.
-Variance is mathematically convenient (it is additive for independent variables: Var(X + Y) = Var(X) + Var(Y)); standard deviation is interpretively convenient because it lives in the same units as the data.
-Visit the standard deviation guide for deeper coverage of that metric.
+Key relationship: standard deviation = √variance and variance = (standard deviation)².
+Variance is mathematically convenient — it is additive for independent variables: Var(X + Y) = Var(X) + Var(Y).
+Standard deviation is interpretively convenient because it lives in the same units as the data.
+Visit the standard deviation guide for deeper coverage.

 Variance appears in nearly every field where data is collected and interpreted.
-Here are six concrete applications, each showing exactly how variance reveals something the mean alone cannot.
+Here are six concrete domains, each showing exactly how variance reveals something the mean alone cannot.

 📈